duke-malaria-collaboratory/DiscovR/_episodes/00-intro.md

 Introduce yourself with your preferred name, role, affiliation, work/research area, and Kenyan name and meaning.

-## The "goal" of the workshop

-Now that we all know each other, let's learn a bit more about why we're here.
-Our goal is to write a report to the United Nations on the relationship between lung cancer, smoking, and air pollution.
-In other words, we are going to analyze  how countries' smoking rates and air pollution may be related to  the percent of people with lung cancer.

-To get to that point, we'll need to learn how to manage data, make plots, and generate reports.
-The next section discusses in more detail exactly what we will cover.

 ## What will the workshop cover?

 This workshop will introduce you to exploratory data analysis and effective data visualiation, and how to implement these concepts using the R programming language.